Avybavywavy/Avybavywavy/README.md

  - Fav color is purple, purple, purple
  - emo asf
  - Favorite desert is cheesecake
- - favorite food is all of them I will eat the entire universe (I'm basically the katamari of eating things I will eat all of your snax)
+ - Favorite food is all of them I will eat the entire universe (I'm basically the katamari of eating things I will eat all of your snax)
  - Politically nihilist treehugger who loves all things nature and animals. my favorite animals are skunks, doggos and frogsss.
 Also spiders are adorable and useful little creatures I will fight you on this.
- - agnostic atheist who was raised fundamentalist mormon, (yay!) 😅
+ - Agnostic atheist who was raised fundamentalist mormon, (yay!) 😅
  - I love stargazing and the night breeze.
  - I would make a homelab but I am broke and unemployed :-(
  - I'm a guitarist and I make music u.u